paradedb/charts/charts/paradedb/README.md

 kubectl --namespace prometheus-community port-forward svc/prometheus-community-grafana 3000:80
 ```

-You can the naccess the Grafana dasbhoard at [http://localhost:3000/](http://localhost:3000/) using the credentials `admin` as username and `prom-operator` as password.
+You can then access the Grafana dasbhoard at [http://localhost:3000/](http://localhost:3000/) using the credentials `admin` as username and `prom-operator` as password.
 These default credentials are
-defined in the [`kube-stack-config.yaml`](https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg/main/docs/src/samples/monitoring/kube-stack-config.yaml) file used as the `values.yaml` file in [Installing the Prometheus CRDs](#installing-the-prometheus-crds) and can be modified by providing your own `values.yaml` file.
+defined in the [`kube-stack-config.yaml`](https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg/main/docs/src/samples/monitoring/kube-stack-config.yaml) file used as the `values.yaml` file in [Installing the Prometheus CRDs](#installing-the-prometheus-stack) and can be modified by providing your own `values.yaml` file.

 ## Development